w3irDv/savemii/READMEs/Saves_README.md

 - sd_iv
 - md5_blanker

 If you have access to a homebrewed Wii you can generate them with [xyzzy](https://oscwii.org/library/app/xyzzy-mod) hb app.
 Simply ensure that the `keys.txt` file that xyyzz generates is placed on the root of the SD you use for loading Aroma.
-If you cannot run `xyzzy` , you can google the value for them (*wii decryption keys*, not the Wii U ones!) and create a `keys.txt` file in the root of your sd with this content:
+If you cannot run `xyzzy`, you can google the value for them (beware: *wii decryption keys*, not the Wii U ones!) and create a `keys.txt` file in the root of your sd with this content:
 ```
-sd_key      = xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+sd_key      = xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx                     (32 hex digits)
-sd_iv       = xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+sd_iv       = xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx                     (32 hex digits)
-md5_blanker = xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+md5_blanker = xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx                     (32 hex digits)
 ```
-where xxxx...xxxx are a sequence of 32 hexadecimal digits   (no `0x`  in fron of them, just the digits).
+where xxxx...xxxx are a sequence of 32 hexadecimal digits   (no `0x`  in front of them, just the digits).

 To create a `data.bin` file, you need these keys: